gradle/declarative-gradle/docs/getting-started/setup.md

 Declarative features are only available on particular nightly releases.

 !!! warn
+    Note that these nightly builds are not signed/notarized and will require you to accept running them anyway.
-    Note that on macOS, these special Android Studio releases require to be in `~/Applications`.
+    Also note that on macOS, these special Android Studio releases require to be in `~/Applications`.

 <!-- omit in toc -->
 #### Enable more declarative features in Studio